WRITING WORKSHOP: WHY BOTHER?

 Of course, like any routine, this doesn’t happen overnight, even with older students.
 Each option may require modelling and guided practice before students can be expected to apply them independently.
 This essential “never done” routine not only honors the different developmental stages of every student, it frees the teacher up to confer and actually teach.

-ROUTINES FOR BUILDING INDEPENDENCE IN THE WRITING WORKSHOP
+5 TIPS FOR BUILDING INDEPENDENCE IN THE WRITING WORKSHOP

 1. Self-selection of topics